castai/helm-charts/README.md

 You can then run `helm search repo castai-helm` to see the charts.

+## Contribution

+Updates to helm charts should also contain doc updates.
+We use [helm-docs](https://github.com/norwoodj/helm-docs) to generate docs.

 ## License

 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->